Streamer-bot-Extensions/Streamer.bot-Extensions-Wiki/extensions/walkon-sounds.md

 ## Description

-One way to engage with your community is to give your regulars a custom sound that plays the first time they talk in chat
+One way to engage with your community is to give your regulars a custom sound that plays the first time they talk in chat.

 ## Installation